 Types: Road, Trail, Gym, or Lifestyle

 This review includes a comprehensive range of shoe types from the niche market of barefoot or minimalist footwear.
 You will find some shoes optimized for trail running with better traction and deeper lugs on an otherwise thin, supple, zero-drop sole.
 And you will find models that are best left to roads and urban environments with smoother soles but nice low profiles and stylish uppers.
 There are also some models that can dabble in a variety of disciplines, a feature common in minimal footwear because of its, well, minimal design.
 We also included gym shoes and trainers for those who like the ideas behind minimalist footwear, and perhaps spend a lot of time barefoot, but need something to cover their feet at the gym, provide better traction on courts, or want some specialized features like durable sides for climbing ropes.

 Choosing the Right Shoe

 If you're still reading, we're guessing you're invested in your foot health and aware of the challenges and potential pitfalls of transitioning to barefoot running.
-We can't help you with the process, but we hope that our review of several of the industry's leading barefoot/minimal shoes will help start you off on the right foot—and transition smoothly and gently to the left.
+We can't help you with the process, but we hope that our review of several of the industry's leading barefoot/minimal shoes will help start you off on the right foot — and then transition smoothly and gently to the left.
 Or better, yet, give you a proper two-footed jump start.

 The last recommendation that we took to heart from our research was the importance of changing it up and using a variety of minimal footwear styles, as well as spending a whole lot of time barefoot.
 We like being outside, and being barefoot reminded us of blissful days from our youth running barefoot through the grass.
 Cliche, we know, but so true.
 And we also like gear, so it was easy to justify buying a pair of minimalist sandals to keep up with our foot strength when not running.